 < Back to Oral History project: Women Food Journalists

 Walker moved to New Orleans in 2000.
 Soon after, she became the home and garden editor of the Times-Picayune.
-Walker became the food editor of the Times-Picayune in 2004, after long-time food editor Dale Curry retired.
-In 2005, Walker began Exchange Alley, a recipe exchange column.
-It quickly became a place where individuals could seek and share recipes lost in Hurricane Katrina.
+Walker took over as food editor of the Times-Picayune in 2004, after long-time food editor Dale Curry retired.
+In 2005, she began Exchange Alley, a recipe exchange column that quickly became a place where individuals could seek and share recipes lost in Hurricane Katrina.
 Along with Marcelle Bienvenu, Walker published Cooking Up A Storm in 2008, based on the recipes of Exchange Alley.
 The book was nominated for a James Beard award in 2009.